![]() | British Insects: the Families of Diptera | |

 Life style parasitic (sometimes, in the larval stage?), or non-parasitic.

 Adult insects.
 Medium-sized to large; slender-bodied to robustly-built; not stilt-legged.
-Antennae 3 segmented; modified.
-Antennae aristate; the bristle dorsal (pubescent or plumose).
+The back of the head rounded, with fine pale hairs below.
+Antennae 3 segmented; modified; aristate; the arista dorsal (pubescent or plumose).
 The second antennal segment distinctly grooved above.
 Ptilinal suture clearly defined.
 Ocelli present; 3.
-Eyes not meeting.
+Eyes rounded, well separated.
 Mouthparts functional; adapted for piercing, or non-piercing.
 The maxillary palps 1 segmented (well developed); porrect.
 Vibrissae present (one or two, large).
 Thorax with the dorsal suture continuous across the middle; with well defined posterior calli.
 Hypopleural bristles absent.
 Wings with a discal cell; without a sub-apical cell (but the veins sometimes somewhat converging); with a closed anal cell.
 The anal cell short (never sharply pointed at the lower, outer corner).
 Sub-costa apparent; reaching the costa independently of vein 1.
 The leading edge veins not noticeably stronger than the rest.
-Vein 6 present; reaching the wing margin, or falling short of the wing margin.
-Vein 7 present (always detectable, but often only as a fold).
+Wing vein 6 present; reaching the wing margin, or falling short of the wing margin.
+Wing vein 7 present (always detectable, but often only as a fold).
 Wings with the lower calypter much reduced or absent (smaller than the alar squama); patterned, or unpatterned (often tinged, clouded or spotted).
 Hind tibiae with strong bristles in the basal 4/5.
 Visible abdominal segments 5–7 (? - at least 5 or six).
 Predatory (on other insects), or neither parasitic nor predatory (notable dung-feeders).

 Larvae and pupae.
-Larvae terrestrial; phytophagous (including some leaf miners), or saprophagous, or coprophagous, or predatory, or parasitic; acephalic.
-Pupa enclosed within a puparium.
+The larvae terrestrial; phytophagous (including some leaf miners), or saprophagous, or coprophagous, or predatory, or parasitic; acephalic.
+The pupae enclosed within a puparium.

 Comments.
 Medium to large, often predatory flies.
 Winds never with a costal spine.
 Visible abdominal segments at least five or six.